HRAVYGAMER/LocalizationManager/docs/COMMANDS.md

 ## delete

 **Description:** Delete a key from all language files.
-Supports handling duplicate keys by occurrence number.
+If duplicates are found, requires the `--all-duplicates` flag or use of the `merge-duplicates` command.

 **Arguments:**
 - `<KEY>` - The key to delete (required)